SinzoLi/DrugManagementSystem/README.md

 This project is designed to provide a comprehensive system for managing and analyzing drug data for two factories, W1 and SLY.
-The system consists of a frontend built with Vue 3, TypeScript, ECharts, and Element UI, and a backend powered by Node.js and Express, with MySQL as the database.
 The application includes three main web pages: a login page, a management page, and a dashboard page.

+Front-end:
+VUE + Typescript + Element-ui

+Back-end:
+Express + Node.js

+Database:
+MySQL